Welcome to Empowered Recovery Center

 However, a cocaine overdose can occur even if it is your first time, as toxic levels are not purely dictated by the amount taken.
 Essentially, someone can overdose on cocaine after a few hundred milligrams, and someone could ingest a few grams and be fine.

-The strength of cocaine is unknown as it can be mixed with other drugs and several different materials for dealers to increase profit.
+The strength of cocaine is unknown as it can also be mixed with other drugs and several different materials for dealers to increase profit.
 This often means that the strength of one gram can vary significantly from the strength of one gram from another source.

 If you believe you or someone you know is experiencing a cocaine overdose, it is essential to seek immediate medical attention.